-- 1. It's challenging to give a salary range without understanding or knowing the full scope of the position. - 2.
+- 1. Challenging to give a salary range without understanding or knowing the full scope of the position. - 2.
 You are jumping ahead in talking about salary before you or the employer knows whether you are the best candidate for the position.